HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 You can read more about theme overlays in the Google Developers Blog Post from Nick Butcher [Android Styling: themes overlay](https://medium.com/androiddevelopers/android-styling-themes-overlay-1ffd57745207)

 # 7. What if 12 attributes are not enough
-One of the powers of theming is the avillity to change the full UI styles easily.
+One of the powers of theming is the ability to change the full UI styles easily.
 Imagine this scenario, your app has 2 themes for normal and premium users.
-The primary color is different for both, just creating a  new theme with the differnt primary color will be enough and and just chaning the theme for each of the user types will be sufficient.
+The primary color is different for both, just creating a  new theme with different primary color will be enough and, just changing the theme for each of the user types will be sufficient.

-But imagine that our design team want a specific FAB button color for the prime members,that is not the  prime seconday color.
-In that case and becasue FAB buttons use `colorSecondary` attribute to tint it, we need a solution.
+But imagine that our design team wants a specific FAB button color for the prime members, that is not the prime secondary color.
+In that case and because FAB buttons use `colorSecondary` attribute to tint it, we need a solution.

 We can define a custom theme attribute that will be used to tint the fab buttons, instead of the default attribute (in this case `colorSecondary`).